 The Praxis Examination in Audiology (0342) is an integral component of ASHA certification standards.
 The development of the examination is commissioned by ASHA and facilitated by the Educational Testing Service (ETS) to provide a system of thorough, fair, and carefully validated assessments.
 The audiology Praxis examination is owned and administered by ETS as part of The Praxis II ®: Subject Assessments; however, ASHA's Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) makes a final determination for the passing score.
 Students may take the Praxis exam as early as in their third year of the program or after they have graduated.
 It is important to specify two recipient codes at the time of the exam in order to verify the score.
 For students obtaining a school credential, specify #1198 (College of Education).
 All students must specify the ASLP department code of #0281.
-The current passing score for purposes of ASHA certification is 170.
+Current passing score for purposes of ASHA certification (test code 5343) is 162.
+ASHA will continue to accept a passing score on the Praxis test (both the 5342 and 0342 test codes) if this version is required by your state's licensing agency.
+The passing score on those versions of the test is 170.
 The exam may be retaken if a passing score on the first attempt is not achieved.
 It is important to prepare for the ASHA exam.
 We suggest the following: